johnnycyberseed/ibm-zk/pages/IMS TM.md

 - Can process over 100,000 transactions per second
 -
 - ## The Online Environment
-	- [[IMS Control Region]] — front-end component that dispatches messages
+	- [[IMS/Control Region]] — front-end component that dispatches messages
-	- [[IMS Dependent Region]] — a place where applications can be run
+	- [[IMS/Dependent Region]] — a place where applications can be run
 		- Each region can be configured to best support the workloads that will be running there
 		- applications are "defined" via [[IMS TM/PSB]]s
 	- (maybe) other runtime targets? (e.g. running entirely outside of the mainframe)